JonathanWilbur/mueller-report/volume1.md

 > Please call me I have Evgeney \[Dvoskin\] on the other line. \[359\] He needs a copy of your
 > and Donald's passports they need a scan of every page of the passports.
 Invitations &
 > Visas will be issued this week by VTB Bank to discuss financing for Trump Tower
 > Moscow.
-Politically neither Putins office nor ministry of foreign affairs cannot issue
+Politically neither Putins office nor Ministry of Foreign Affairs cannot issue
 > invite, so they are inviting commercially/ business.
 VTB is Russia's 2 biggest bank and
 > VTB Bank CEO Andrey Kostin, will be at all meetings with Putin so that it is a business
 > meeting not political.
 We will be invited to Russian consulate this week to receive invite